 Since 1965, The Garnavillo Historical Society, a non-profit organization, has researched, recorded and preserved the history of Garnavillo and the surrounding area.
 The Historical Society's museum complex includes 3 buildings.
-The museum at 203 N Washington Street, which was built in 1867 as a Congregational Church, contains archives and exhibits with early manuscripts and books dating back to the 18th century, old maps, photos, Indian artifacts, period furniture, pioneer and civil war items, a 1903 Crestmobile, Busy Bee vacuum and much more.
+The museum at 203 N Washington Street, which was built in 1867 as a Congregational Church, now contains archives and exhibits with early manuscripts dating back to the 18th century, old maps, photos, Indian artifacts, period furniture, pioneer and civil war items, a 1902 Crestmobile, Busy Bee vacuum and much more.
 An original 1830's log cabin from the area was dismantled, moved and reconstructed in the City Park.
-The third building is the I.O.O.F & Masonic Lodge Hall built in 1860 at 105 W Centre Street.
+The third building is the I.O.O.F & Masonic Lodge Hall built in 1860 at 105 W Centre Street which contains exhibits and local history on the first floor and the I.O.O.F/Masons' meeting room on the second with furniture and artifacts dating back to the mid 19th century.
 All buildings are within easy walking distance of each other.
 The Society also owns a fourth building, the 1860 Law Office of Crosby & Brown on Main Street Garnavillo, which is currently a private law office.
 The museum complex is hosted by volunteers and open to the public weekends during the summer season and by appointment at all other times.
-Admission is free, but donations are needed and appreciated.
+Admission is free, but donations are greatly appreciated!